Campagnolo launches “Formula 1 version” of its road wheelsets - the 1,240g Hyperon Ultra

 The internals of the wheel hubs hides CULT (ceramic ultimate level technology) bearings, that produce 40 per cent lower friction than standard sealed bearings according to Campagnolo.
 The freehub body is a lightweight N3W (Next 3 Ways) freewheel body that is compatible with 11-, 12- and 13-speed cassettes with 9-, 10- and 11-tooth smallest sprockets.

-Fiinally, the glossy look on these wheels is a product of Campagnolo’s C-Lux coating which protects the carbon layup without the need for a lacquer.
-This should help with compatibility and installation of tubeless tyres, too.
+Finally, the glossy look on these wheels is a product of Campagnolo’s C-Lux coating which protects the carbon layup without the need for a lacquer.
+This should help with the compatibility and installation of tubeless tyres, too.